Are Gains Quiet and Losses Loud? Emotional Responses to Financial Booms and Crashes Online: Introduction

 We conduct an observational study on Reddit to analyze how user behavior may differ during a financial crash and a boom.
 We focus on Reddit to study real-time and long-form expressions in common-interest communities~\cite{proferes2021studying}.
 Prior work indicates that exogenous shocks, such as COVID-19, affect language and help-seeking behavior~\cite{saha2020psychosocial}.
 We further extend this by (a) focusing on how financial booms and crashes influence online behavior and (b) contextualizing broader mental-health patterns on how financial stress manifests in online expressions.

 For RQ1, we use Difference-in-Differences (DiD) to examine emotions and psycholinguistic expressions in a financial group relative to a non-financial group during financial events.
-For RQ2, we use causal impact (CI)~\cite{brodersen2017package} to explore the sustained and asymmetric effects of financial events on emotional responses, consistent with loss aversion. \textit{We find that the financial crash triggers stronger, more directionally aligned negative shifts in emotional expressions than weaker, ambivalent shifts during the boom, consistent with loss aversion.} Understanding users' well-being during financial events has important implications for (1) designing interventions to mitigate financial stress-related mental health risks, and (2) facilitating healthy online communities.
+For RQ2, we use causal impact (CI)~\cite{brodersen2017package} to explore the sustained and asymmetric effects of financial events on emotional responses. \textit{We find that the financial crash triggers stronger, more directionally aligned negative shifts in emotional expressions than weaker, ambivalent shifts during the boom.} Understanding users' well-being during financial events has important implications for (1) designing interventions to mitigate financial stress-related mental health risks, and (2) facilitating healthy online communities.

 \textbf{Ethical Considerations} We collect public and anonymized data via APIs that comply with Reddit's terms of service to protect user privacy and avoid disclosing identifiable details.
 We do not require human studies or ethics board approval.